keikai/doc/dev-ref/Configuration.md

 ## Keep Cell Selection

-` since 3.8.1`

 Default value: **true**

 Set the property to `false` and Keikai will set default value of *keepCellSelection* attribute to false.
-Before version 3.8.1, when ZK Spreadsheet component loses its focus, it will hide the cell selection mark automatically.
+Before older version, when Keikai Spreadsheet component loses its focus, it will hide the cell selection mark automatically.
 However, sometimes an end user would need to know which range is selected when he/she is operating on another control component (e.g. a dialog window).
 We have set the default value of `keepCellSelection` to true to avoid the confusion.
-However, if you would like Keikai to behavior as before version 3.8.1, you can set this property to `false`.
+However, if you would like Keikai to behave as before, you can set this property to `false`.

 ``` xml